technologiestiftung/citylab-berlin-theme/README.md

 ## Installation

-Create a `.nmprc` file at your project root with the following content:
+Create a `.npmrc` file at your project root with the following content:

 ```
 @dnsos:registry=https://npm.pkg.github.com